blog2i2j/cybersader..cyberbase/📁 07 - Cybersader Arsenal/Home Lab, Home Server/Wazuh Setup TrueNAS/Wazuh Setup TrueNAS.md

 ### Step 2: Create Configuration Files

 Using VS Code Server interface, create the files listed above with their respective content.

+Download the initial ones from - https://github.com/wazuh/wazuh-docker/tree/main/single-node - or git clone the whole repo then pull the ones you want.

 ### Step 3: Generate Certificates